bramley/phplist-plugin-statistics/README.md

 ## Version history ##

     version     Description
-    2.1.26+20190301 Display 5 campaigns initially on the campaigns tab 2.1.25+20181210 Improve display of month names
+    2.1.27+20190730 Reduce the number of tabs displayed Clicking the chart will open the appropriate tab 2.1.26+20190301 Display 5 campaigns initially on the campaigns tab 2.1.25+20181210 Improve display of month names
     2.1.24+20181203 Add Russian translations